 The Geraldine R. Dodge Foundation

 Ocean County Culture and Heritage

 The New Jersey State Teen Arts Festival is held each year and offers an opportunity for young artists across the state of New Jersey to receive invaluable feedback and instruction from professionals in the creative and performing arts.
-For 40 years, the Festival has been the premiere arts event for high school and middle school students from throughout the state, bringing them together to explore artistic possibilities, share achievements in the arts, and investigate the diverse means of expression.
+For over 40 years, the Festival has been the premiere arts event for high school and middle school students from throughout the state, bringing them together to explore artistic possibilities, share achievements in the arts, and investigate the diverse means of expression.